teoxoy/encase/README.md

 ## Design

-The core trait is [`WgslType`] which mainly contains metadata about the given type.
+The core trait is [`ShaderType`] which mainly contains metadata about the given type.

 The [`WriteInto`], [`ReadFrom`] and [`CreateFrom`] traits represent the ability of a type to be written into the buffer, read from the buffer and created from the buffer respectively.